[Administrative Regulation]

 Surozenski v.
 Glass Container Corp., 3753 CRB-2-97-12 (February 23, 1999).

 CRB affirmed trier’s denial of counsel’s Motion to Disappear, and denied motion to submit as additional evidence several letters that explained that counsel and its client, the self-insured administrator, had been discharged by the respondent employer, which was in bankruptcy.
 Letters were available at time of hearing, and were merely self-serving statements offering legal analysis by interested parties.
 CRB stressed that law firm had represented both parties throughout claim, and pro se claimant should not be left with no one to negotiate with on the other side (no substitute counsel was offered to represent the employer).
-(Frankl, C., dissenting) Letters are material, as they establish that the firm is no longer acting as counsel in this case.
-Also cited at Surozenski, § 31-301.
+(Frankl, C., DISSENTING) Letters are material, as they establish that the firm is no longer acting as counsel in this case.
+See also, Surozenski, § 31-301.
 Appeal procedure.

 Harris v.
 UTC/Pratt & Whitney, 3762 CRB-1-98-1 (February 23, 1999), aff’d, 56 Conn.
 App.
 912 (2000)(per curiam), cert. denied, 253 Conn.
 907 (2000).